keithscubemate/ajone239.github.io/_posts/2025-06-28-ai-and-washing-machines.md

 What a bitch, am I right?
 Well before I got my first tablespoon of maturity, I kinda thought so.
 The _gall_ to want to talk to me every day!
-Don't you know I'm desperately trying to define myself without you--I digress.
+Don't you know I'm desperately trying to define myself without you -- I digress.
 With some [Apple Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) and a decent bank of rewordings of "I love mum.
 Have a great day!", I would be off to the races.
 This even got to the point of flow design before I realized, do I want a program texting my mom for me?
 Imagine the crushing sadness that she'd feel when she'd find out.